Hot and dry Australia could join the ranks of 'climate refugees'

 Morrison has repeatedly said his Centre-Right government would “meet and beat” a 26% global emissions reduction target agreed in Paris, albeit with a caveat that such goals should not come at the cost of jobs and the economy.

-Mann, the author of four books including “The Madhouse Effect,” said Australia could still “easily achieve” the target by shifting toward renewable energy.
+Mann, the author of four books including “The Madhouse Effect,” said Australia could still “easily achieve” the target by shifting towards renewable energy.

 “It’s possible to grow the economy, create jobs, and preserve the environment at the same time.
 These are things that all Australians could embrace,” Mann said.